jpdoe/zbximport/README.md

 # zbx_import
-Script to export data from GLPI to Zabbix
+Script to import data from GLPI to Zabbix